SysKitTeam/docs-insights/activation/activation-privacy-statement.md

 ---
-title: Activation Privacy Statement
-description: >-
-  Read important info about the activation process.
+description: Read important info about the activation process.
 You need to activate your SysKit Insights so we may verify if your product was purchased legally.
-author: Tomislav Sirovec
-date: 27/02/2018
 ---

 # Activation Privacy Statement